Roger Waters Says Mike Pence And Mike Pompeo ‘Will Kill Every Living Thing On This Planet’

 As The Inquisitr previously reported, CNN correspondent Jamie Gangel accused Pompeo of being the person responsible for the assassination of Iranian Gen. Qassem Soleimani.
 Pompeo allegedly wanted the general dead for over a decade and made it a goal to achieve before he retires from public service.

-Outside of the Trump administration, Waters, who is from England, also used his talk with Moore to praise socialism and suggested that he has mixed feelings about the United States as a whole.
+Outside of the Trump administration, Waters, who is from England, used his talk with Moore to praise socialism and suggested that he has mixed feelings about the United States as a whole.

 “I have this real love-hate relationship with this great country and it is a great country.
 And I love the people.
 At heart, the American people are such good people.”